 Pot of Gold?
 Or Treats???

 The treats pictured with the St. Patrick’s Day dog treat labels in this post were made with naturally golden turmeric.
 It’s perfect for a doggone delicious pot-of-gold inspired treat if you’re looking for a special occasion alternative to green treats.
-Although really, let’s face it.
+Although, let’s face it.
 The dogs don’t really care about shape or colour.
 Any favourite treats, bought or made, would make a lucky dog extra happy for St. Patrick’s Day.
 Check out our homemade dog treat recipe collection for ideas.

 As with all of our printable freebies, these printables are free for your personal / non-commercial use as a little present from us to you.
 It’s absolutely not required, but it would be awesome and greatly appreciated if you followed us on social media, if you’re not already following the fun.
 We welcome social media shares and linking with love, but please link to this post, not the download direct.
 Thanks!